 Reconstructive surgery is a procedure to restore structure and function of the affected area following extensive surgery for cancer.
 If cancer removal leaves a wound that is left to heal on its own, it is called healing by secondary intention.
 Primary closure is when stitches, staples, or glue are used to close a wound.
 A skin graft may be used to cover the wound with a layer of skin from another part of the body; eventually, blood vessels will grow into the new skin to help it heal.

 Flap surgery uses a piece of tissue that is still attached by a major artery and vein to cover a wound.
 A local flap is tissue that is transferred from a nearby area.
 Free flap or free tissue transfer is tissue, such as skin, muscle or bone, which is taken from another area of the body and transplanted to the site that needs to be reconstructed.
 The flap’s blood supply is surgically reconnected to the blood vessels adjacent to the wound.

 Facial lymphedema is the swelling of the head and neck area and is a common complication follow surgery or treatment.
 Mucositis is a complication from radiation therapy or chemotherapy in which the lining of the digestive system becomes inflamed, causing sores in the mouth and throat.
 Neurotoxicity is damage to the nervous system caused by some treatments.
 Rampant dental decay and demineralization is the erosion of the tooth’s surface as a result of changes to the saliva following treatment.

 When it comes to treating head and neck cancer, there are many types of therapies, procedures, and surgeries that may be used.
 Learning the terminology early can help you better navigate your care, or the care of a loved one.
-Missed part 1 of this glossary series about head and neck cancer?
-Click here for definitions related to types of head and neck cancers and the diagnosis process?
+Interested in learning more terms related to types of head and neck cancers and the diagnosis process?
 See Head and Neck Cancer Diagnosis: Terms You Need to Know.